rcos/CSCI-4470-OpenSource/Modules/11.TensorFlow/Lab-TensorFlow.md

 Regardless, you will need access to the python packages **tensorflow, keras, matplotlib and numpy, and probably pillow**.
 Install them (you can probably use pip or conda depending on your `python` install).
 Once you are done, start `python` and run:

+Lastly, if none of these options work, feel free to use a google colab setup.
+This link [here](https://colab.research.google.com/drive/14zt6fD9o0nxx7W9dVe6P0NVzX9QPc-_8?usp=sharing) is to a Google Colab notebook.
+It's read only, so duplicate it, make a copy and run from there.
+You need to connect before running.

 ```
 from __future__ import absolute_import, division, print_function